cyclops1982/dotfiles/dev/dotfiles/README.md

 ```

 After this you can use go back to your home dir and use 'config checkout .bashrc' to restore/get .bashrc file

+## WARNING
+To work with this repo, you should **ALWAYS** use the `config` command.
+Doing anything with `git` will mess things up.
+The concept is that you can run `config` in the root of your home directory.
+This is why 'other' useful files are in `dev/dotfiles`, even though that is the directory of the repo.